pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 Knowledge is trapped right now in books, on the Web, and in people's heads.
-If our goal is to make _light and understanding_ more accessible to everyone, we need more than access to libraries and other repositories of knowledge.
+If our goal is to make _light and understanding_ more accessible to everyone, we need more than _access_ to books, libraries and other repositories of knowledge.
 We need to lower or remove barriers to the transfer of knowledge from one person to another.
 Transferring knowledge is harder than it needs to be, often requiring a lot of explanatory background information because the connections in logic of a particular nugget of knowledge are not linear.
 Research, at its essence, is simply structured learning, and is the process of connecting pieces of information together to create a new nugget of knowledge.
 We need easier ways to share these nuggets of knowledge.
 We also need to be able to share knowledge in more open, personal ways.
 Knowledge needs to be accessible in whatever way people think.

 A library in France is a good metaphor for how knowledge is trapped and inaccessible right now.
 If you look at <a href="#fig:squarehead">the picture